Finish what you start!

 Again I was my biggest critic.
 I was in charge of the amount of pressure I put on myself.

 With that, I have a new declaration to make.
-Starting this week I’ll be attempting to post one interview every week.
+Starting this week I’ll revoking my promise and posting when I can.

 In doing this I hope that nasty little knot that’s been messing with my tummy will subside.
 In doing this I hope that I will be able to give each woman proper time to be promoted.
 And lastly in doing this I hope that I will be able to give a little life back to my goals.